Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 1.2.
 Limitations
 2. Creating a Drupal Webform
 2.1.
 Add components to the webform
 2.2.
 Configure the confirmation message
+2.3.
+Configure AJAX and submission access
 3. Configuring the Islandora Settings for a webform
 3.1.
 Specify which Islandora objects a webform targets
 3.2.
 Specify how the webform values will be stored in Islandora